jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/cnnfilter.png" style="border:none;width:50%">
 </div>

 The right side is the image in the dataset that highly activate some neuron in the feature maps in layer 4.
-Then the image is reconstruct based on the activations in the feautre maps for those images.
-This gives up some understanding of what the neuoon is looking for.
+Then the image is reconstruct based on the activations in the feature maps for those images.
+This gives up some understanding of what the neuron is looking for.
 (Source from Matthew D Zeiler et al.)
 <div class="imgcap">
 <img src="/assets/cnn/cnnlayer_4.png" style="border:none;width:70%">